 A company incorporated or constituted under the law of a Member State is still therefore generally permitted to transport Russian crude oil and petroleum products to a third country.
-Caution should however be exercised to ensure that sanctioned entities are not involved in the trade, including the state-owned enterprises which are listed in Annex XIX of the Regulation.
+Caution should however be exercised to ensure that sanctioned entities are not involved in the trade.
 Further, as explained below, the insurance and reinsurance of this trade by an insurer or reinsurer that is subject to the jurisdiction of the EU is generally prohibited.